 Cadillac XTS Overview

-Cousin to the Buick LaCrosse, Cadillac's XTS is a large front- or all-wheel-drive sedan with a beautifully executed interior, perfect for limo duty.
+Cadillac's large front- or all-wheel-drive sedan has a beautifully executed interior, perfect for limo duty.
 It's roomy, luxurious, and quiet inside, with comfortable seats.
 But the ride feels too ordinary for a luxury car, and the 3.6-liter V6 engine sounds coarse when prodded.
 The touch-activated Cue infotainment interface is unintuitive and frustrating to use, and the high rear deck impedes the view aft.
 The blind-spot warning system, which vibrates the driver's seat, helps a bit.
 A Vsport version with a twin-turbo 3.6-liter engine gives the XTS V8-like power.
 A standard built-in Wi-Fi hot spot for 2015 will please passengers.
 Reliability has been far below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).